 Much like the release of Diablo III on console, bringing Divinity over to console meant designing an all-new UI.
 Playing the game with both input mechanics, I've found the game more accessible when using a controller.

 For the first time in a long while, I remembered why I fell in love with RPGs in the first place.
 It is not simply about bouncing around to exclamation marks getting quests for the EXP and gold; it is about the adventure.
 Divinity is real RPG journey in every sense of the word.
 There is a main narrative and other characters who have problems you must solve, but it is up to you to discover what needs to be done and decide how you want to go about it.
-It is one of the smartest turn-based RPGs to come out in years.Note: The Divinity: Original Sin Enhanced Edition review was written based on a digital PS4 version of the game, provided for review purposes.
+It is one of the smartest turn-based RPGs to come out in years.Note: Divinity: Original Sin Enhanced Edition was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.